5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 # Fujitsu Celsius H760 OpenCore

 ## About
 OpenCore EFI folder for running macOS Sonoma or newer on the Fujitsu H760 Workstation Laptop.
 This is a 3.000+ $ Laptop I saved from ending as e-Waste.
+As far as I can tell this is the first and only Hackintosh EFI folder for this system which is not really surprising giving the original price point of this machine.
+The upload will be located under "Releases" once I am done with configuring, testing and documentation!

 ## Specs